Migrations

 Running Migrations

-Chain .run_migrations() after .with_database() in your app builder.
-Pending migrations run before the server starts listening:
+You can chain .run_migrations() after .with_database() so the app checks pending migrations before the server starts listening.

 use rapina::prelude::*;